Tennis: Japan's Date bows out in tears after 'double bagel'

 "It's finally over," a tearful Date told fans, many of whom were sobbing themselves.

-Date, a wiry 1.63 metres, underwent two knee surgeries since appearing at the 2016 Australian Open, but defied the odds to return to action in May this year.
+Date, a wiry 1.63 metres (5ft 4in), underwent two knee surgeries since appearing at the 2016 Australian Open, but defied the odds to return to action in May this year.

-The Kyoto native has also been nursing a sore shoulder and it showed against Krunic.
+The Kyoto native, presented with flowers and a trophy in an emotional ceremony after the match, has also been nursing a sore shoulder and it showed against Krunic.

+"A lot of things were going through my head this morning but during the match I was just trying everything I could to win a game," said Date after taking just 13 points off her opponent.

+"I just didn't have it physically.
+It feels strange to be retired but I have to accept it.
+At the end I was relieved I hadn't made my shoulder worse."

 Date, whose game is a throwback to a time when tennis was more about lobs, dinks and clever use of spin than power-hitting, showed brief glimpses of her former pomp.

-"I want to apologise," she said.
+"I want to apologise," she said after completing the whitewash.
 "I don't like that I had to be the one but Kimiko has had a great career.

-Date broke several tennis records, most notably at the Korea Open in 2009 when she became the second-oldest player in the modern era to win a WTA singles title after Billie Jean King.
+Date broke several tennis records, most notably at the Korea Open in 2009 when she became the second-oldest player in the modern era - after Billie Jean King - to win a WTA singles title.

 Despite playing on until the ripe old age of 46, Date still fell some way short of her idol Martina Navratilova, who retired a month shy of her 50th birthday in 2006.